-- lower operating income from our Chemicals Segment and our Component Products Segment in 2020 due to the unfavorable impact of the COVID -19 pandemic on sales and earnings as further discussed below; and - higher operating income from our Real Estate Management and Development Segment in 2020 as the recognition of tax increment infrastructure reimbursement will more than offset lower expected land sales due to the impact of the COVID-19 pandemic.
+- lower operating income from our Chemicals Segment and our Component Products Segment in 2020 due to the unfavorable impact of the COVID -19 pandemic on sales and earnings as further discussed below; and - higher operating income from our Real Estate Management and Development Segment in 2020 as the recognition of tax increment infrastructure reimbursement will more than offset lower anticipated land sales due to the impact of the COVID-19 pandemic.

-The advance of the COVID-19 pandemic and the global efforts to mitigate its spread have already resulted in sharp contractions of vast areas of the global economy and are expected to continue to challenge workers, businesses and governments for the foreseeable future.
-Government actions in various regions to gradually permit the resumption of limited commercial activities following various regional shutdowns are currently in progress, but it is believed that the success and timing of these actions will depend in part on deployment of effective tools to fight COVID-19, including increased testing, enhanced monitoring, data analysis and effective treatments, before economic growth returns to pre-pandemic levels, particularly in service related sectors of the economy.
-Even as these measures are implemented and become effective, they will not directly address the business and employment losses already experienced.
+The advance of the COVID-19 pandemic and the global efforts to mitigate its spread have resulted in sharp contractions of vast areas of the global economy and are expected to continue to challenge workers, businesses and governments for the foreseeable future.
+Government actions in various regions have generally permitted the resumption of commercial activities following various regional shutdowns, but it is believed that the success and timing of these actions will depend in part on deployment of effective tools to fight COVID-19 before economic growth is likely to return to pre-pandemic levels.
 As a result, we expect U.S. and worldwide gross domestic product to be significantly impacted for an indeterminate period which in turn would impact demand for our products and those of our customers.
 Consequently, we expect to report lower sales and earnings than would otherwise have been expected for the remainder of 2020.
-The extent of the impact will depend on numerous factors, including future developments, and therefore is uncertain and cannot be predicted.
+See additional discussion on the impact of the COVID-19 pandemic on each of our operating segments below.